TDLOGY/HW_AC-DC-Flyback-5W-5V1A-Reference-Design/README.md

 - __[Linh Kiện Thủ Đức](https://linhkienthuduc.com/)__ - Electronics shop in Viet Nam

 You will like those projects!
+## Please note that this project just for learning basic of AC-DC power supply purpose, will not care about safety standard.
+Only use it for application which need basic safety!!!
 ---

 ### Reference Design for flyback AC-DC circuit with 5W power output 5V & 1A 8-)